massaynus/dumbRobot/README.md

 ## Building

-To build this project run: `dotnet build` or `dotnet run -c Release` you need .NET 5 installed, otherwise feel free to change the target runtime, although you might face some issues cuz i've used C#9 syntax
+To build this project run: `dotnet build` or `dotnet run -c Release`

+you need .NET 6 installed, otherwise feel free to change the target runtime, although you might face some issues cuz i've used C#9 syntax

+I know that I am not unig anything C#10 in here, but maybe I slipped up somewhere who knows :rofl:

 ## DEBUG vs RELEASE